 When considering the value you can get out of credit cards, I think of the welcome bonus, the return on spend, and the perks the card offers.
-When you take all of those things into account, I don’t think there’s a card more compelling than the Ink Business Preferred℠ Credit Card.
+When you take all of those things into account, I don’t think there’s a card more compelling than the Ink Business Preferred® Credit Card.

-For well over two years now the card has offered the single best publicly available welcome bonus of any credit card (by my valuation), so in this post I wanted to look at what makes this card so lucrative, for any small business owner who doesn’t have it:
+The card offers the single best publicly available welcome bonus of any credit card (by my valuation), so in this post I wanted to look at what makes this card so lucrative, for any small business owner who doesn’t have it:

 A big 100,000 point welcome bonus